omaray/next-17/README.md

 | Ruby     | [google-cloud-ruby](https://goo.gl/VT7Svp)   |

 ## Other Developer Tools
-And here is a list of other developer tools we touched on:
+And here is a list of other developer tools we mentioned or showed:

 - [Container Buidler](https://goo.gl/gGoMaZ)
 - [Container Registry](https://goo.gl/61kkqU)